 Vegetables and Fruit ESL Worksheets

 A nice way to save lots of time is to just print off these fruit and veggie worksheets for your students instead of making your own.
-Here are some of the top choices:
+Here are some of the top choices for ESL vegetables and fruit:

 Fruit Vegetables ESL Lesson Plans